 Clause 8, “Operation” (recall that we can substitute “service” anywhere the word “product” occurs) covers the spectrum from product development (literally from the moment an order is taken or a product conceived) until the product is shipped to the customer.

 Besides understanding and complying with the “shall statements” in Clause 8 (as discussed for leadership Clause 5 and 7), a key element to complying with ISO 9001 Clause 8 is getting a handle on the required documents.
-A lion’s share of the ISO 9001 required documents (14 of 24) come from Clause 8.
-(See Table 1 for a complete list of required records.)
-Required documents from Clause 8 include:
+A lion’s share of the ISO 9001 required documented information (14 of 24) come from Clause 8, which include: